JabRef/cloudref/README.md

 It has full rights for merging references.
 Other users can just be created via the login form and cannot merge if the threshold of 5 was not reached.

+Note that the data is stored inside the Docker container and might get lost.
+To connect a local folder (e.g., `D:\CloudRef`) to docker, use following command:

+    docker run --rm -v"D:/CloudRef:/root/CloudRef" -p 127.0.0.1:8080:8080 jabref/cloudref

 ### Local build and start

 1. `docker build -t cloudref .`